Bad Boy Family Reunion Tour

 The Bad Boy Family Reunion Tour was a joint concert tour headlined by Puff Daddy and featured various past and present artists from Bad Boy Entertainment.
 The tour earned $117.5 million from 19 shows, selling 1,208,508 tickets.
+It was Diddy's final tour.

 Background

 To commemorate the label's 20th anniversary, Combs reunited with his former and current Bad Boy Family artists at the 2015 BET Awards for an all-star medley performance of the collective's many hits along with a new single, "Finna Get Loose" (with a special appearance from Pharrell Williams).

 In April 2016, Combs announced a two-night Bad Boy Family Reunion show on May 20 & 21 at the Barclays Center in Brooklyn, New York City, which was also in commemoration of the late Notorious B.I.G.'s 44th birthday.
 The first show included performances from Combs, Mase, Faith Evans, 112, Total, The Lox, Carl Thomas, Lil' Kim, French Montana, Mario Winans, Cassie, Black Rob, Lil' Cease and Red Cafe.
 Special guest performances included Jay-Z, Nas, Usher, Mary J. Blige and Rick Ross.
 The second night special guest included Busta Rhymes, Fabolous, Desiigner, 2 Milly, DMX and Ty Dolla Sign.

 In May 2016, a full tour was announced to begin August 2016.
 However, Combs suffered a shoulder injury and the tour was pushed back to September 2016.

 Speaking on the tour, Combs stated:"This isn't just a concert—this is a moment in hip-hop and R&B history.
 The family and I are so excited to welcome fans into this once in a lifetime experience.
 This tour is 20 years in the making, and is a celebration of the hits and the Bad Boy lifestyle.
 The Bad Boy Family has set the standard for concert excellence, and this tour will be a testament to that!"